FIN11 Trading and Market Microstructure

 Attendance at guest lectures and active participation in discussions.

-Written notes on two trading simulations (40%).
-A good note explains the market setup and the main task as well as critically reflects on your trading skills and the lessons learned in each trading experiment.
-The notes have to be written in English.
+A written assignment (maximum 2,500-3000 words) on interactive trading games (30%, grading scale A-F).
+Students should organize themselves in teams of up to 2 members for the purpose of the assignment.
+A good assignment explains the market setup and the main task as well as critically reflects on your trading skills and the lessons learned in each interactive trading game.
+The assignment has to be written in English.

-Term paper (60%).
+A term paper (70%, grading scale A-F) on a trading topic of your choice (maximum 6,000 words).
+Students should organize themselves in teams of up to 4 members for the purpose of the term paper.
 A good term paper uses the material in the textbook to analyze a topic (or question, issue, event) that is not explicitly dealt with in the book.
 The term paper has to be written in English.

 Grading scale A - F

-The class will regularly meet in a computer lab for the trading simulations.
+The class will regularly meet for the interactive trading games.
+You will have to bring a laptop computer (1 for each team of 2 students) and install NHH's virtual desktop (student IT support will help you if required).
 Students are also recommended to experiment with the trading software on their personal computers outside class.

 - Hasbrouck, Joel, Empirical Market Microstructure: The Institutions, Economics, and Econometrics of Securities Trading, Oxford University Press, 2007.
 Much more technical than Johnson's book - a challenge.
 Recommended to those students who would like to specialize in the area and write a technically demanding BSc or MSc dissertation.